Skip to main content

 }

 You then poll /tasks/{task_id} exactly as you would for an explicit async call.
-This happens most often with complex multi-sheet financial models, long decks, and long-form reports.

 Async

-Set "async": true in the request body.
-The endpoint returns immediately with a task_id; the agent runs in the background.
+Set async: true in the request body.
+Returns immediately with task_id:

 POST /excel/generate